johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 ## ♦ Background: How has Falls Lake affected streamflow?

 Prior to 1978, flooding of the Neuse River caused extensive damage to public and private properties including roadways, railroads, industrial sites, and farmlands.
 The Falls Lake Project was developed by the U.S. Army Corps of Engineers to control damaging floods and to supply a source of water for surrounding communities.
 Construction of the dam began in 1978 and was completed in 1981.
-In addition to recreation opportunities, Falls Lake now provides flood and water-quality control, water supply, and fish and wildlife conservation ([source](https://www.ncparks.gov/falls-lake-state-recreation-area/history)).
+In addition to recreation opportunities, Falls Lake now provides flood control, water supply, water quality, and fish and wildlife conservation resources ([source](https://www.ncparks.gov/falls-lake-state-recreation-area/history)).

 Now, some 3 dozen years after Falls Lake was constructed, we want to evaluate its impact on downstream streamflow, using this as an opportunity to examine some data analytic techniques, specifically ones using Microsoft Excel.
 These techniques will cover ways to get data into Excel and how to manage, wrangle, and analyze those data.

 This document begins with a review of the **analytical workflow** of most data projects.
-Then we apply this workflow to the question posed above.
+We apply this workflow to understand how streamflow has changed since Falls Lake was constructed.
 In doing so, we focus on using *Excel* to tackle the assignment, but companion documents will examine how *R* and *Python* can accomplish the same set of tasks in a scripting environment.

 ---